 • No email outreach features included, so you’ll need to use a separate tool like QuickMail

-9. Warmy: If your focus is email marketing
+9. Warmy: If Your Focus is Email Marketing

 The tool uses an AI-based algorithm to automate the process of sending, receiving, and replying to emails from your inboxes to signal positive engagement and you can track how warmed up your inboxes are in visual dashboards.

-Who is it for: Teams running bulk marketing email campaigns that need to warm up their inboxes.
+Best for: Teams running bulk marketing email campaigns that need to warm up their inboxes.

 Pricing: $49 per month for one inbox and 100 emails per day. $129 per month for three inboxes and 300 emails per day.